Why You Feel Stuck in Your Career Even When Things Look Fine

 Career counselling provides a structured way to examine what is contributing to the situation, identify patterns across your work, and evaluate possible directions with a clearer understanding of both constraints and opportunities.

-This helps move the process from vague dissatisfaction toward more defined and workable next steps.
+This can help translate vague dissatisfaction into more defined and workable next steps.

 For a broader overview of how this process works, see Career Counselling in BC: How to Know If You Need It and How It Helps.